zhangce01/zhangce01.github.io/index.md

 ## About Me

 Hi there!
-I’m Ce Zhang and I’m currently pursuing my Master's degree in Machine Learning at CMU and looking forward to graduating in December 2024.
-Before this, I earned my B.Eng. in Communication Engineering from Southern University of Science and Technology (SUSTech).
+I’m Ce Zhang, a master’s student in the Machine Learning Department at Carnegie Mellon University (CMU), advised by [Prof. Katia Sycara](https://www.cs.cmu.edu/~sycara/).
+Prior to this, I received my B.Eng. in Communication Engineering from Southern University of Science and Technology (SUSTech), where I worked under the supervision of [Prof. Zhihai He](https://www.sustech.edu.cn/en/faculties/zhihaihe.html).
 My current research interest lie in vision-language models and scene understanding.

 ## Research Interests